How to get started with your exercise program

 Becoming Fitter is a Gradual Process

-Your goal for the first week, if you are very sedentary could be walking at a moderate pace for three days for 20 minutes.
+Your goal for the first week, if you are very sedentary could be walking at a moderate pace over three days for 20 minutes each day.
 This is far from the recommended 150 weekly minutes of moderate activity, but it is a step in the right direction.

 As you feel fitter, you can lengthen your activity and do them more frequently and with more intensity: walk for 30 minutes four times a week (on Week #2), and then 5 times a week on Week #3.
 Finally, on Week #4 you can walk five times and extend your walks to 45 minutes at a brisk pace.